Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 }
 ```

-In Java there isn't a particular syntax to ignore exception as Python, the way around is indeed use empty catch blocks.
-However, to the `pmm` understand that this exception is an ignored one, the exception variable name must be `ignored`.
-The rewritten code as it follows:
+In Java there isn't a particular syntax to ignore an exception like in Python.
+The way around this is indeed to use empty catch blocks.
+However, according to the `pmd`'s understanding, as this exception is an ignored one, the name of the exception's variable must be `ignored`.
+The rewritten code is the following:

 ```java
 // backup project-file